PINTO0309/tflite2tensorflow/README.md

   --disable_experimental_new_quantizer
                         Disable MLIRs new quantization feature during INT8 quantization in TensorFlowLite.
+  --locationids_of_the_terminating_output
+                        A comma-separated list of LocationIDs to be used as output layers. e.g. --locationids_of_the_terminating_output 100,201,560
+                        Default: ''
 ```
 ### 4-2.
 Step 1 : Generating saved_model and FreezeGraph (.pb)
 ```